by Adopt a Pet, | May 24, 2024

 BikerPB / Shutterstock

 When you’re looking to repel dogs from certain areas in and around your home, one effective method may be applying a scent that dogs don’t like.
-Two example smells that deter dogs are citrus and vinegar.
+Two examples of smells that deter dogs are citrus and vinegar.
 But there are many others that you can try, though it may take some trial and error to figure out which deterrents will be most effective with your pets.

 Citrus peels: You might love the smell of fresh orange or other citrus fruits, but your dog doesn’t.
-To try this simple, natural dog repellent solution, simply pulse citrus peels in a food processor to release the oils and sprinkle them around the area of your yard you want to keep dog-free.
+To try this simple, natural dog-repellent solution, simply pulse citrus peels in a food processor to release the oils and sprinkle them around the area of your yard you want to keep dog-free.
 You can also bury the peels under some mulch to keep them in place.

 Vinegar sprays: Fill a spray bottle with water and add two or three tablespoons of vinegar.
 You can also place vinegar-soaked cotton balls around the forbidden areas.
 If you don’t mind the smell, you can also use the vinegar-soaked cotton balls indoors.